webplatform/docs-wpd/Policy/Management/index.md

 3. Code examples might be made available as standalone entities so that they could be transplanted into tutorials at appropriate places, but also just browsed on their own, without the tutorials.

-==Administration==

-The administration of content and the overall community is based largely upon the model proven effective by the Wikipedia community.The goal is that the community shall be self-policing and shall create a code of interactivity that reflects the cooperative nature of the site.
-To that extent: [a]

-* Any user whom the community collectively trusts to be a productive member of the community and uphold the three pillars may be promoted to administrator.
-When someone wants to become an administrator, they need to make a request to the existing admins group, and they will approve it on a case by case basis.
-The process will be documented somewhere on the admin pages of the site.
-* Administrators may block users, promote other users to administrators, or delete, rename, move, or lock pages.
-* Administrators must use their privileges in a manner consistent with the Community Charter (or else they may lose those privileges).
-* We expect that Administrators will post relevant administrative information on a portion of the site.
-* The community will have a means to contact Administrators to inform them of issues that require attention, including out of date content, offensive content, edit wars, etc.

 ==Contributions and Attribution==

 * Contributors agree that content they contribute will have the copyright assigned to W3C, to be made public under the appropriate open license; initially, prose content and references will be licensed under CC-BY, and code examples will be made public domain under CC-0.
 Special dispensation may be made on a case-by-case basis for open content for which copyright assignment does not exist.